Neonn86/Prediction-using-Neural-Network-in-Tensorflow/README.md

 ## Structure
 (1) Introduction.

-Explain the Stochastic Gradient Descent's mechanism of action in the Neural Network.
+- Explain the Stochastic Gradient Descent's mechanism of action in the Neural Network.

 (2) Data preprocessing

-Scaling the data to stabilize the gradient descent.
+- Scaling the data to stabilize the gradient descent.

 (3) Build Neural Network and predict.

-• Define the model as Sequential MLP.
+- Define the model as Sequential MLP.

-•Architect the network as the input being 8, the hidden layer being 5, output being 1.
+- Architect the network as the input being 8, the hidden layer being 5, output being 1.

-• Select Stochastic Gradient Descent as the algorithm to perform the optimization procedure.
+- Select Stochastic Gradient Descent as the algorithm to perform the optimization procedure.

-• Choose MSE as the loss function.
+- Choose MSE as the loss function.

-• Evaluate predictions using MSE, RMSE, MAE.
+- Evaluate predictions using MSE, RMSE, MAE.

-• To avoid overfitting, a dropout layer with 10% dropout is inserted between the first hidden layer and the output layer.
+- To avoid overfitting, a dropout layer with 10% dropout is inserted between the first hidden layer and the output layer.

 ## Conclusion
 The model can predict the result pretty well: